1027243334/turtlesim/README.md

 # turtlesim
-It's me first project to learn ROS.
+It's my first project to learn ROS.
 Play with *turtlesim workspace*, which includes some packages, showed below, developed to learn the turtlesim_node.
 Please enjoy it.

 + turlesim_name